Princess047/alx-system_engineering-devops/0x00-shell_basics/README.md

 -script 11 for task 11 to write command to list all files -script 12 to write a script that prints the file named 'iamfile' -script 13 for task 13 to create symbolic link
+-script 14 for task 14 to copy HTML files